Physical Education Units 3 and 4

 Things to think about

-Attendance at a one-day group practical laboratory workshop, which is conducted at the Distance Education Centre Victoria and Exercise Research Australia in May, is highly recommended.
+Attendance at a one-day group practical laboratory workshop, which is conducted at the Virtual School Victoria and Exercise Research Australia in May, is highly recommended.

-Attendance at other practical laboratory workshops and revision seminars which are conducted at the Distance Education Centre Victoria in Terms Two, Three and Four, are optional.
+Attendance at other practical laboratory workshops and revision seminars which are conducted at the Virtual School Victoria in Terms Two, Three and Four, are optional.
 You will have been notified of the details of both seminars prior to the scheduled date.

 Things you can do now